John Maggio (director)

 John Maggio is an American documentary film director, writer and producer.
 He is best known for his feature documentary films for HBO including The Perfect Weapon (HBO), Panic: The Untold Story of the 2008 Financial Crisis (HBO), The Newspaperman (HBO) and A Choice of Weapons: Inspired by Gordon Parks (HBO).

 Life and career

 Maggio began his career as a musician as one of the founding members of the band, The Crosswalk with Cody ChesnuTT.
 Their debut album, Venus Loves A Melody was produced by Hollywood Records in 1999 with the legendary engineer Bob Clearmountain.
 After the band was dropped from their label Maggio pursued a career in documentary film and has been a partner at Brooklyn based film company Ark Media since 2003.
 In 2021, his film A Choice of Weapons: Inspired by Gordon Parks (HBO), had its world premiere at the Tribeca Film Festival.
 In 2023, his film Milano: The Inside Story of Italian Fashion had its premiere at the Milan Fashion Week.
-His latest film, Paul Anka: His Way, had its World Premiere at the Toronto International Film Festival in 2024.
+His latest film, Paul Anka: His Way, had its World Premiere at the Toronto International Film Festival in 2024 and was acquired by HBO.

 He is currently at work on a film documenting the immigration crisis in America.